raspberrypi/documentation/raspbian/applications/rpi-update.md

 **WARNING: Pre-release versions of software are not guaranteed to work.
 You should not use `rpi-update` on any system unless recommended to do so by a Raspberry Pi engineer.
 It may leave your system unreliable or even completely broken.
 It should not be used as part of any regular update process.**

 The `rpi-update` script is supplied by a third party, "Hexxeh", and also supported by Raspberry Pi engineers.
-The script source can be found on Github at https://github.com/Hexxeh/rpi-update
+The script source can be found on GitHub at https://github.com/Hexxeh/rpi-update

 ## What it does

 `rpi-update` will download the latest pre-release version of the linux kernel, its matching modules, device tree files, along with the latest versions of the VideoCore firmware.
-It will then install these files to the boot partition of the SD card, overwriting any previous versions.
+It will then install these files to relevant locations on the SD card, overwriting any previous versions.

 All the source data used by `rpi-update` comes from the GitHub repo https://github.com/Hexxeh/rpi-firmware.
 This repository simply  contains a subset of the data from the [official firmware repository](https://github.com/raspberrypi/firmware), as not all the data from that repo is required.